espressif/esp-faq/docs/en/software-framework/wifi.rst

 -------------

-In WiFi Station mode, which WiFi mode will ESP32-C6 use to establish a connection with the router when both WiFi 4 and WiFi 6 modes are enabled on the router?
+In Wi-Fi Station mode, which Wi-Fi mode will ESP32-C6 use to establish a connection with the router when both Wi-Fi 4 and Wi-Fi 6 modes are enabled on the router?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  ESP32-C6 will prioritize establishing a connection with the router using WiFi 6.
+  When the ESP32-C6 protocol mode is not restricted, ESP32-C6 prioritizes establishing a connection with the router using Wi-Fi 6.
+You can also use `esp_wifi_set_protocol() <https://docs.espressif.com/projects/esp-idf/en/latest/esp32c6/api-reference/network/esp_wifi.html#_CPPv421esp_wifi_set_protocol16wifi_interface_t7uint8_t>`__ to restrict whether Wi-Fi 6 is used.

 -----------------

-In WiFi AP mode, how many WiFi Station devices can ESP32-C2 series products support at most?
+In Wi-Fi AP mode, how many Wi-Fi Station devices can ESP32-C2 series products support at most?
 -------------------------------------------------------------------------------------------------------------------------------------------------

-  - Due to hardware limitations, ESP32-C2 can support up to four WiFi Station connections in WiFi AP mode.
+  - Due to hardware limitations, ESP32-C2 can support up to four Wi-Fi Station connections in Wi-Fi AP mode.
-  - The maximum number of connections supported in WiFi AP mode varies between different chips.
+  - The maximum number of connections supported in Wi-Fi AP mode varies between different chips.
 For details, please refer to `esp-idf/components/esp_wifi/include/esp_wifi_types.h <https://github.com/espressif/esp-idf/blob/a322e6bdad4b6675d4597fb2722eea2851ba88cb/components/esp_wifi/include/esp_wifi_types.h#L379>`_.

 ---------------

-Does ESP32 support WPA3 WiFi AP mode?
+Does ESP32 support WPA3 Wi-Fi AP mode?
 -----------------------------------------------------------------------------------------------------------------------

   Yes.
-ESP-IDF v5.1 and above support WPA3 WiFi AP mode.
+ESP-IDF v5.1 and above support WPA3 Wi-Fi AP mode.
 Please refer to the description in `ESP-IDF v5.1 Release <https://github.com/espressif/esp-idf/releases/tag/v5.1>`_.

 ---------------